groupe-idea/ansible-formation/README.md

 ## First Playbook All-in-one

-> :notice: Snap your Entire Lab From this point
+> :warning: Snap your Entire Lab From this point

 ## Ansible Roles usage

-> :notice: Snap your Entire Lab From this point
+> :warning: Snap your Entire Lab From this point